 The taught component of the MSc course is assessed independently of the research project component.
 The MSc award depends on passing the examinations and on successful completion of a dissertation on the project.
 The possible exit points are:

 2:1 or higher BEng or BSc degree in Engineering, Physics, Mathematics or Chemistry.
-Graduates with degrees in Geography, Biological or Environmental Sciences may qualify, providing that they have a good A-level or equivalent in mathematics and physics and that their degree incorporates a significant mathematical component, including calculus.
+Graduates with degrees in Geography, Biological or Environmental Sciences may qualify, providing that they have a good A-level or an equivalent standard in other qualifications approved by the University in mathematics and physics and that their degree incorporates a significant mathematical component, including calculus.

 If you are unsure about our entry criteria, please contact our admissions staff for advice in advance of your application.